boypt/hoedown4eink/README.md

 # hoedown4eink
 shell script to build libhoedown and lua-resty-hoedown for eink devices (KOReader)

-This script is aiming at providing hoedown native support for `asstiant.koreader`.
+This script is aiming at providing hoedown native support for [asstiant.koplugin](https://github.com/omer-faruq/assistant.koplugin).

 The release files are crosscompiled using KOReader's [koxtoolchain](https://github.com/koreader/koxtoolchain).

-Below are tested device / platform for different tagged version.
+Below are tested device / platform.

 Download from the [release](https://github.com/boypt/hoedown4eink/releases) page.